A-r-y-a-n-d-i-x-i-t/Git_demo/README.md

 # Git_demo
-This is my first repository.
+This is my first repository "and this change i have done from VS code "